Climate Papers

 Here are a few of our most recent climate change collaborations with Job One For Humanity

 Click here for the four extinction-driving climate tipping points.
 The first has already been crossed, and the second runaway global warming tipping point will be crossed in the next 3-6 years.
-This page will explain precisely why we only have 3-6 years left to maintain some level of effective control over our climate future before the immutable laws of climate and atmospheric greenhouse gas physics take over.
+This page will explain precisely why we have only 3-6 years left to maintain some level of effective control over our climate future before the immutable laws of climate and atmospheric greenhouse-gas physics take over.

-Click here for the climate-driven processes of global collapse and mass to near-total extinction.
+Click here for the climate-driven processes of global collapse and mass-to-near-total extinction.
 Here you will see the cascade of almost 80 primary and secondary climate change consequences unfolding and interacting with humanity's 11 other major global crises.
 After reading this page, you will understand why the extinction of half of humanity by 2050 is already an unavoidable reality.
 All that remains now is to fight to prevent our near-total extinction.

 Click here to read about why a climate change-driven total human extinction is extremely improbable and more about how Mother Nature will save as much of humanity as possible.